Huy-DNA/MPiSC/report/chapters/background/index.typ

   caption: [Linerization points of method 1, method 2, method 3, method 4 happens at $t_1 < t_2 < t_3 < t_4$, therefore, their effects will be observed in this order as if we call method 1, method 2, method 3, method 4 sequentially],
 )

+== Progress guarantee of concurrent algorithms

+=== Blocking algorithms

+Many concurrent algorithms are based on locks to create mutual exclusion, in which only some processes that have acquired the locks are able to act, while the others have to wait.
+While lock-based algorithms are simple to read, write and verify, these algorithms are said to be blocking: One slow process may slow down the other faster processes, for example, if the slow process successfully acquires a lock and then the operating system (OS) decides to suspends it to schedule another one, this means until the process is awaken, the other processes that contend for the lock cannot continue.
+Lock-based algorithms introduces many problems such as:
+- Deadlock: There's a circular lock-wait dependencies among the processes, effectively prevent any processes from making progress.
+- Convoy effect: One long process holding the lock will block other shorter processes contending for the lock.
+- Priority inversion: A higher-priority process effectively has very low priority because it has to wait for another low priority process.
+Furthermore, if a process that holds the lock dies, this will halt the whole program.
+This consideration holds even more weight in distributed computing because of a lot more failure modes, such as network failures, node falures, etc.

+Therefore, while lock-based algorithms are easy to write, they do not provide *progress guarantee* because *deadlock* or *livelock* can occur and its use of mutual exclusion is unnecessarily restrictive.
+These algorithms are said to be *blocking*.
+An algorithm is said to be *non-blocking* if a failure or slow-down in one process cannot cause the failure or slow-down in another process.
+Lock-free and wait-free algorithms are to especially interesting subclasses of non-blocking algorithms.
+Unlike lock-based algorithms, they provide *progress guarantee*.

+=== Non-blocking algorithms

+==== Lock-free algorithms

+Lock-free algorithms provide the following guarantee: Even if some processes are suspended, the remaining processes are ensured to make global progress and complete in bounded time.
+This property is invaluable in distributed computing, one dead or suspended process will not block the whole program, providing fault-tolerance.
+Designing lock-free algorithms requires careful use of atomic instructions, such as Fetch-and-add (FAA), Compare-and-swap (CAS), etc.

+==== Wait-free algorithms

+Wait-freedom is a stronger progress guarantee than lock-freedom.
+While lock-freedom ensures that at least one of the alive processes will make progress, wait-freedom guarantees that any alive processes will finish in bounded time.
+Wait-freedom is useful to have because it prevents starvation.
+Lock-freedom still allows the possibility of one process having to wait for another indefinitely, as long as some still makes progress.

+== Popular atomic instructions in designing non-blocking algorithms

+=== Fetch-and-add (FAA)
+=== Compare-and-swap (CAS)
+=== Load-linked/Store-conditional (LL/SC)

-== Common issues when designing lock-free algorithms
+== Common issues when designing non-blocking algorithms

 === ABA problem

-In implementing concurrent lock-free algorithms, hardware atomic instructions are utilized to achieve linearizability.
+In implementing concurrent non-blocking algorithms, hardware atomic instructions are utilized to achieve linearizability.
 The most popular atomic operation instruction is compare-and-swap (CAS).
 The reason for its popularity is (1) CAS is a *universal atomic instruction* - it has the *concensus number* of $infinity$ - which means it's the most powerful atomic instruction @herlihy-hierarchy (2) CAS is implemented in most hardware (3) some concurrent lock-free data structures such as MPSC queues are more easily expressed using a powerful atomic instruction such as CAS.
 The semantic of CAS is as follows.
 Given the instruction `CAS(memory location, old value, new value)`, atomically compares the value at `memory location` to see if it equals `old value`; if so, sets the value at `memory location` to `new value` and returns true; otherwise, leaves the value at `memory location` unchanged and returns false.
 Concurrent algorithms often utilize CAS as follows:
 1. Read the current value `old value = read(memory location)`.
 2. Compute `new value` from `old value` by manipulating some resources associated with `old value` and allocating new resources for `new value`.
 3. Call `CAS(memory location, old value, new value)`.
 If that succeeds, the new resources for `new value` remain valid because it was computed using valid resources associated with `old value`, which has not been modified since the last read.
 Otherwise, free up `new value` because `old value` is no longer there, so its associated resources are not valid.